IV.1. Dual Enrollment in PhD & MS Programs

 - No transferred courses from other institutions will be allowed to count toward the accelerated master’s degree.
 (See exceptions for certain programs in GEP III.7.
 Registration at Other Institutions ).

 If an accelerated applicant declines to enroll in the master’s program after completing the bachelor’s degree, any 500 or 600 level credits taken as an undergraduate remain eligible for double-counting should the student return for an MS degree at a later time.

 Additional rules concerning application of other credits toward a MS degree that are not used for the student’s undergraduate degree are listed in section GEP VI.4.
 Credit Policies for All Graduate Degrees .

 3. Change of Program

-A student who wishes to change programs should request the change using an intent to transfer form.
+A student who wishes to change programs should request the change using an add/change degree form.
 The current program must be notified prior to seeking the transfer.
 Approval from the proposed new program is required.
 If admittance to the new program is not granted, the possibility of a discontinuation from study in any area at SD Mines is possible.
 Upon favorable recommendation from the new program, the dean of graduate education will issue a letter of transfer and notify the appropriate offices and the student of the change.

 4. Adding a PhD Program